2. Found in New Jersey

 Read moreBoletus oliveisporus

-Rich (fox-red, cinnamon, or dull) brown cap bruises blue-black & may crack w/age.
+Rich, often shiny, fox-red, cinnamon, or plain brown cap bruises blue-black & may crack w/age.
 Yellow stem w/red tints ages olive-brown from base up, & bruises blue-black.

 Read moreBoletus patrioticus (“Patriotic Bolete”)